Türkmenabat: Railways

 Türkmenabat is connected with Ashgabat, Mary, Kerki, Gazojak and other cities in Turkmenistan by train.
-The Turkmenabat-Kerki line was opened on 29 September 1999, with a length of 203 kilometers.
+The Türkmenabat-Kerki line was opened on 29 September 1999, with a length of 203 kilometers.

 The main railway station is located in the Türkmenabat city centre and includes a main two-story building, a ticket office building and some other technical buildings.

 Motorways

-Türkmenabat is linked to Aşgabat, Mary, Tejen and neighbouring countries by the country's 970 km motorway network.
+Türkmenabat is linked to Ashgabat, Mary, Tejen and neighbouring countries by the country's 970 km motorway network.

 Telecommunication

 2G, 3G and LTE networks from Altyn Asyr are available in the city.
 The most popular forms of Internet access are cable networks and ADSL by Turkmentelecom.
 Previously popular Dial-up has almost lost its position, at the same time actively developing wireless technology Wi-Fi.

-There are 9 Turkmenpochta postal operator branches in the city.
+There are 9 Türkmenpoçta postal operator branches in the city.

 Culture

 Tasinlikler meýdançasy is a park where people celebrate national holidays.

 Türkmenabat is known for its bazaars.
 The largest bazaar is "World Bazaar" (Dünýa bazar).
 Other well-known bazaars are Gök bazar (Green Bazaar) and Merkezi bazar (Central Bazaar).
 People throughout the country come to Türkmenabat to purchase local, Chinese, Turkish, Uzbek and Russian goods.
-Dünýa bazar has many sections, including those for jewelry, home appliances, clothes, dairy products, and automobiles.
+Dünýä bazar has many sections, including those for jewelry, home appliances, clothes, dairy products, and automobiles.

 Zaton, an artificial beach located about 5 km from the center of the city, is a major recreational area.
 During the summer, youth gather at Zaton to relax.